 You can step up the protection of corporate data even further by deactivating the work container on non-compliant Android devices.
 Unlike Android Enterprise where the device provisioned as profile owner will have a work container created on it by default, containerization on iOS devices can be achieved via a mobile device management solution.
 The iOS Business Container can easily keep the business resources secure by creating a separate container for the managed work apps, you can limit the flow of data between the work and personal space of the user by setting up restrictions such as:

 With managed domains, you can ensure that users only have access to documents coming from enterprise domains.
 You can list email domains, web domains and specify the domains for which Safari’s Password Autofill can be enabled.
 The unmanaged domains will be highlighted thus cautioning employees from opening documents or any other resources from them.

 Enterprises with multiple departments can easily deploy the right applications to its designated users by creating app catalogs.
-These catalogs are sort of like a custom app store where the apps needed by the user can be installed and stored.
+These catalogs are like a custom app store from where the apps needed by the user can be installed.
 Admins can push both individual apps and app groups to the app catalogs.

 You can ensure proper app management in the personal device of your employees with these additional capabilities:

 The ability to easily track the location of lost devices is perhaps one of the advantages that device management bring to enterprises implementing BYOD.
 Admins can have access to the complete history of the locations traversed by the device from the portal.
 The location can be viewed either on a map or tracked from the coordinates mentioned within the location history reports.
 You can export the report in a PDF or CSV file format and schedule the time to send the reports at regular intervals to the right recipients within the organization.
 The device can be scanned to get instant updates of its current location this too can be scheduled if the admin wishes to fetch the location of the devices at periodic intervals.